rizikolik/rizikolik/README.md

 # Hi!
 I am Yunus 👋

-- 🔭 I’m currently working remotely as a full stack developer
+- 🔭 I’m a full stack developer who loves to learn new technologies .
 - 🌱 I’m currently learning ...Rails
 - 👯 I’m looking to collaborate on Rails and MERN

 - 💬 Ask me about anything
 - 📫 How to reach me: ynsture@gmail.com
 -

-## Currently i work as a remote full stack developer for an Italian company.
+## Currently i work remotely for an Italian company.

 #### My stacks are :